The kidneys play a crucial role in keeping our bodies healthy by filtering waste products from our blood and regulating our blood pressure.

 - Designed exclusively by our nutritionist

-- In a urinalysis, kidney disease gives a positive result for protein because you’re losing albumin in the urine.
+A urinalysis can also indicate kidney disease through a positive result for protein, as you lose albumin in the urine.

 10 natural ways to improve your kidney function

 If you have been diagnosed with kidney disease or are just trying to ensure you keep them in great shape, you may be wondering how to improve your kidney function naturally.

 There are steps you can take to repair and maintain your kidneys.
 Here are ten natural ways to help you care for your kidneys and keep them healthy.

 Staying hydrated is crucial for kidney health.
 Drinking enough water helps prevent further damage and provides your kidneys with a constant flow of liquid to avoid overworking.
 It also lowers your chances of kidney stones.

 It’s a good idea to aim for about two liters of water per day to ensure the kidneys stay healthy.

 2) Keep your blood sugar levels in check